 Advertisement

-Medications can help people who develop certain types of ureteral stones:
+Medications can help people who develop certain types of ureteral calculi.
+Medicines include:

-It’s a good idea to drink plenty of fluids.
-Drinking at least 2 liters to 3 liters of fluid per day can help you pass small ureteral stones.
+Drinking at least 3 liters (3 quarts) of fluid per day can help you flush out small ureteral stones.

 Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) help provide relief for mild pain or discomfort.
-The most common NSAIDs include aspirin (Bayer®), ibuprofen (Advil®) and naproxen (Aleve®).
+The most common NSAIDs include aspirin, ibuprofen and naproxen.
 Not everyone can take NSAIDs, so it’s a good idea to check with your healthcare provider before use.

 There are many ways to prevent ureteral stones:

 Your healthcare provider may also ask you to pee into a special strainer or filter until you pass your ureteral stones.
-Then, they’ll collect your stone and analyze it to determine its chemical makeup.
-Your healthcare provider can then use that information to create a treatment plan that prevents stones from forming again.
+Then, they’ll collect your stone and analyze it.
+Your provider can then use that information to create a treatment plan that prevents stones from forming again.

 Ureteral stones can be annoying and painful.
-However, they’re a temporary condition.
+But they’re temporary.
 Your healthcare provider can help prevent your symptoms from getting worse, so it’s a good idea to contact them as soon as you notice ureteral stone symptoms.
-They can also give you guidelines to help ureteral stones from developing again.
+They can also give you guidelines to help prevent ureteral stones in the future.

 Learn more about the Health Library and our editorial process.